 Maybe you want to take a break from bustling city life – and just disconnect for a few weeks?

 Or maybe you want to just be yourself, and stay in a relaxed community with like-minded guys.

-Whatever your answers, you should definitely check out the Quinta Project: a gay co-living community forming in Portugal, based on the values of urbangay.
+Whatever your answers, you should definitely check out the Quinta Project: a gay co-living community and retreat centre forming in Portugal, based on the values of urbangay.

 The Quinta will offer medium-term co-living in a rural setting for gay men: from a few weeks to a few months, for guys who want to disconnect from big city life and reconnect to themselves and other men.
 Based on the mission to offer a unique experience, the Quinta Community will be a unique and different alternative to escape to – away from to stressful and demanding urban life.
 The idea is to offer a safe, supportive, inclusive and non-judgemental space for guys from all over the world, where you can connect with others, live, learn and exchange ideas and form friendships away from the hurried and often superficial city life.